najimovi/timeline-visualization/README.md

 - **Research Prior Art**: Investigate existing/efficient approaches to solving overlap and apply
 - **Use D3.js (if possible)**: Consider it if this were to grow/continue.
 - **UX**
-  - **Events Hover Features**: Improve interactivity by bringing hovered events to the front and/or highlighting them
+  - **Events Hover/Click Features**: Improve interactivity by bringing events to the front, highlight them, perhaps increase size slightly if needed for better readability
   - **Additional Interactions**: Help users better explore the timeline
 - **Architecture Enhancements**
   - **Design System**: Storybook for isolated component development and documentation
-  - **Error Boundaries**: To gracefully handle runtime errors in production
   - **Observability**: Integrate Sentry/DataDog for error/performance monitoring
 - **Testing Infrastructure**
   - **Test-Driven Development**: Start with comprehensive test suite using Vitest + React Testing Library